-3. Allow the Snipping Tool to run in background
+4. Allow the Snipping Tool to run in the background

 - Use the search box to locate the Snipping Tool app quickly.
 Now use the three-dot menu on its right side to open Advanced options.

-- Press the Windows key + S to open the search bar and type in snipping tool, then right-click on the most relevant result, and choose App settings from the drop-down menu.
+- Tap the Windows key + S to open the search function and type in snipping tool.

-- Next, scroll down to the Reset section and click on the Repair button.
+- Next, navigate to the Reset section and click on the Repair option.

-If repairing the app doesn’t help, you can try resetting it by clicking on the Reset button under the same section.
-Note that resetting the app will delete your entire app data.
+If mending the app doesn’t work, you may try resetting it by going to the same section and hitting the Reset button.
+It’s worth noting that resetting the app would wipe out all of your data.